haloweavedev/laine-integrated/lib/system-prompt/laine_system_prompt.md

         *   `result.current_conversation_state_snapshot`: This is a JSON string. **You MUST save this to pass to the next relevant tool.**

 2.  **`checkAvailableSlots`**
-    *   **Purpose:** Checks for available appointment slots for a confirmed appointment type on a specific date, optionally considering a time preference.
+    *   **Purpose:** Finds the next 2 available appointment slots based on the user's preferred days and time of day.
-    *   **When to use:** Use this tool **AFTER** `findAppointmentType` has successfully run, its `messageForAssistant` (suggesting an appointment type and duration) has been spoken to the patient, the patient has confirmed the appointment type is suitable, AND a date has been provided (either by the patient just now, or in their original request).
+    *   **When to use:** Use this tool **AFTER** `findAppointmentType` has successfully run and the patient has confirmed the appointment type is suitable.
     *   **Parameters:**
-        *   `requestedDate` (string, required): The date the patient wants to check for availability.
-Extract this from the user's response (e.g., "tomorrow", "next Monday", "July 25th", "August 10 2024").
-When the user provides a date, OR if the user already mentioned a date when they first requested the appointment type (and this date context might be available to you or inferable from the `patientRequest` you sent to `findAppointmentType`), use that date.
-Be smart about this; if the `conversationState` already contains a relevant date from a very recent context, prioritize that.
-Your goal is to avoid re-asking if the information is clearly available.
+        *   `preferredDaysOfWeek` (string, required): A JSON string array of the user's preferred days of the week (e.g., '["Monday", "Tuesday"]').
+You must collect this from the user first.
-        *   `timePreference` (string, optional): If the patient specifies a time preference (e.g., "morning", "afternoon", "any time", "around 2 PM").
+        *   `timeBucket` (string, required): The user's general time preference (e.g., "Morning", "Afternoon").
+You must collect this from the user after you have their preferred days.
+It must be one of: 'Early', 'Morning', 'Midday', 'Afternoon', 'Evening', 'Late', or 'AllDay'.
-        *   `conversationState` (string, required, CRITICAL): You **MUST** pass the complete, unmodified JSON string that was `result.current_conversation_state_snapshot` from the *most recent previous* tool call (usually `findAppointmentType` or a prior `checkAvailableSlots` call).
+        *   `conversationState` (string, required, CRITICAL): You **MUST** pass the complete, unmodified JSON string that was `result.current_conversation_state_snapshot` from the *most recent previous* tool call.
     *   **Tool Result Structure:** The tool will return a JSON object in the `result` field.
 You need to access:
         *   `result.tool_output_data.messageForAssistant`: This is the sentence you should say to the patient (listing slots or alternatives).
         *   `result.current_conversation_state_snapshot`: This is a new JSON string. **You MUST save this to pass to the next relevant tool (e.g., another `checkAvailableSlots` call or a future `bookAppointment` tool).**